 These mini cabbages are surprisingly tasty and are very nutritious containing lots of vitamins and minerals, and are a great source of dietary fibre.

-They are best shredded and used fresh in homemade coleslaw, or lightly steamed with salt, pepper and some garden herbs.
+They are best shredded and used fresh in homemade coleslaw, but we like them chopped and lightly steamed with salt, pepper and a few garden herbs.

 Binomial Name: Brassica oleracea.